-The study was conducted in Limuru Zone based on impact of pupils motivation on academic performance of pupils.
+The study was conducted in Amu zone based on impact of pupil's motivation on academic performance of pupils.
 The study was limited to the objectives of the study.
 Any other aspect of the topic apart from mentioned in the objectives was not investigated because of resource and time constraints.